Learn More About Some of the Most Common Coffee & Espresso Terminology

 French Press: Also referred to as a "plunger pot", ground coffee steeps in hot water in the pot then after a period of time the plunger is pressed down forcing the liquid through a fine screen and the grinds to the bottom.

-Frothed Milk: Milk that has been heated and aerated with hot steam, creating a thick
+Frothed Milk: Milk that has been heated and aerated with hot steam, creating a thick and frothy texture.

 Frothing Pitcher: Usually made from stainless steel with a pouring spout and used to steam cold milk for making cappuccino and latte type beverages.